-So my claim is that the specific difference between the momentum of appropriation in the 1980s and today lies in a decisive shift in the relation to the object of appropriation - from the re-use of a dead commodity fetish to the invocation of something that lives through time - and, underlying this shift, a radical transformation of the experience of the historical situation, from a feeling of a general loss of historicity to a current sense of an excessive presence of history, a shift from not enough to too much history or rather too many histories.
+So my claim is that the specific difference between the momentum of appropriation in the 1980s and today lies in a decisive shift in the relation to the object of appropriation-from the re-use of a dead commodity fetish to the invocation of something that lives through time-and, underlying this shift, a radical transformation of the experience of the historical situation, from a feeling of a general loss of historicity to a current sense of an excessive presence of history, a shift from not enough to too much history or rather too many histories.
 To bring out this difference more clearly, allow me to retrace the steps of the argument and start over from its beginning by calling up some of the theoretical concepts that gave appropriation a specific meaning in the American art-critical discourse of the late 1970s and early 1980s, to then develop some contemporary re-formulations of these ideas.

 If you compare, for instance the writings of Douglas Crimp, Fredric Jameson and Craig Owens on the subject of appropriation, you will find a common motif in these texts.
-It is the idea that the sudden dissolution of historical continuity charges postmodern material with an intense sense of a presence without historical meaning - and that this intensity can be isolated in the object of appropriation as it manifests the breakdown of signification by exposing the empty loop in which the means to make meaning are spinning in and around themselves.
-In arguably the most beautiful lines of his essay 'Pictures' (1979) Crimp, for instance, evokes the feeling of being spellbound by the silence of appropriated images, by their insistence to remain mute and foreclose historical narratives.
-He describes the experience of these pictures as marked by 'the duration of a fascinated, perplexed gaze, whose desire is that they disclose their secrets; but the result is only to make the pictures all the more picturelike, to fix forever in an elegant object our distance from the history that produced these images.
-That distance is all that these pictures signify.'
-A similar moment of melancholy, an acknowledgment of the impossibility to grasp history in its images, makes itself felt in the admission Jameson's made in his essay 'Postmodernism and Consumer Society' (1982) that 'we seem condemned to seek the historical past through our own pop images and stereotypes about the past, which itself remains forever out of reach'.
-All we can do, Jameson concludes, since the historical depth of the signs we have at our hands is irreversibly voided, is 'to imitate dead styles, to speak through the masks and with the voices of the styles in the imaginary museum'.3
+It is the idea that the sudden dissolution of historical continuity charges postmodern material with an intense sense of a presence without historical meaning-and that this intensity can be isolated in the object of appropriation as it manifests the breakdown of signification by exposing the empty loop in which the means to make meaning are spinning in and around themselves.
+In arguably the most beautiful lines of his essay Pictures (1979) Crimp, for instance, evokes the feeling of being spellbound by the silence of appropriated images, by their insistence to remain mute and foreclose historical narratives.
+He describes the experience of these pictures as marked by "the duration of a fascinated, perplexed gaze, whose desire is that they disclose their secrets; but the result is only to make the pictures all the more picture-like, to fix forever in an elegant object our distance from the history that produced these images.
+That distance is all that these pictures between the admission Jameson's made in his essay Postmodernism and Consumer Society (1982) that "we seem condemned to seek the historical past through our own pop images and stereotypes about the past, which itself remains forever out of reach."
+All we can do, Jameson concludes, since the historical depth of the signs we have at our hands is irreversibly voided, is "to imitate dead styles, to speak through the masks and with the voices of the styles in the imaginary museum."